Throughout the history of soccer, coaches have often made players run long distances with the aim of improving their performance during a soccer game.

 A long-distance runner will maintain this consistent pace throughout a race.

-PlayerTek, who manufactures premium wearable fitness trackers and handles a vast amounts of data from soccer players, found that professional soccer players reach a top speed of 9.2 meters per second during a game.
+PlayerTek, a company that manufactures premium wearable fitness trackers and handles vast amounts of data from soccer players, found that professional soccer players reach a top speed of 9.2 meters per second during a game.
 That converts to 20.6 mph or 33.12 kph. [source]

 If you are interested in getting a wearable GPS fitness like the one’s the pro’s use, check out my review of your best two options here.

 There is a vast difference between the speed of a long-distance runner compared to a soccer player and the type of movements they are doing.

 Surely, it doesn’t make sense for a soccer player to train by doing a type of activity that they would never do during a game?